-A winter in New England: wanna heat or light?
+A winter in New England: heating or lighting?

-2013 Special Reliability Assessment:

-Accommodating an Increased

-Dependence on Natural Gas for
+2013 Special Reliability Assessment: Accommodating an Increased Dependence on Natural Gas for Electric Power

-Electric Power

-Phase II: A Vulnerability and Scenario Assessment for the North American Bulk Power System
+Phase II: A Vulnerability and Scenario Assessment for the North American Bulk Power System eration losses, reduce demand, and tap neighboring states' capacity.